 HIPAA is a privacy law enacted, passed by Congress and signed by President Clinton in 1996.
-A state (Maine) cannot implement law at will to supersede federal because federal laws takes priority over state laws due to the supremacy clause of our Constitution.
+A state (Maine) cannot implement the law at will to supersede federal because federal laws take priority over state laws due to the supremacy clause of our Constitution.

 Next ~ Who else is adversely affected by Maine’s PL488?